0xtr1gger/trigger_book/CCNA/protocols/NTP.md

 >[!tip] You can configure multiple NTP servers for redundancy.
 The `prefer` keyword designates a preferred time source.

+>[!note] In the case, the basic NTP client configuration is complete; nothing else needs to be done for NTP to be fully operating.
+>- By default, NTP is enabled on all interfaces on a Cisco switch.
+>
+>The following conditions apply to a default NTP configuration:
+>- NTP associations, such as peer or server, are not yet configured.
+>- NTP authentication is disabled.
+>- NTP access restrictions are not configured.
+>- NTP broadcast service is disabled.
+>- NTP packet source IP address is configured by the outgoing interface.
+>
+>>[!note] You do not need to configure the NTP packet source IP address (with `ntp source`) as long as the address of the outgoing interface can be used as a destination address for NTP replies.
+>

 - **NTP server mode**
 	- Allows a device to provide time information to NTP clients.
 	- The device synchronizes with upstream NTP servers and then provides time services to downstream clients.